gnomadic/tavern-protocol/docs/README.md

 ## How does PLAYMINT work?

-PLAYMINT utilizes a powerful combination of established game engine architecture and modern Web3 modular protocols.
+PLAYMINT utilizes a powerful combination of established game engine architecture and modern Web3 modular protocols, by relying on an Entity-Module architecture.
+Game Logic is modular and resuable, so Modules only need to be written once and can be used across multiple games.
+Game Data storage is handled by Entities, which are uniquely created for each deployed Game.
+This allows for a high degree of customization and flexibility in game design.

 ### Entity-Component Architecture: